noxgle/term_agent/Readme.md

 ## Requirements

 - Python 3.9+
-- API key for the selected AI engine (OpenAI, Google Gemini, Ollama)
+- API key for the selected AI engine
 - `.env` configuration file (see below)
 - Linux or macOS